Why AI Answer Engines Are Replacing Traditional Search in 2025

 How Leading Brands Are Adapting

-Case Study: B2B SaaS Company
+Case Study: B2B Project Management SaaS (~$12M ARR, 50-person team)

-A project management SaaS tracked their AI visibility for 90 days and discovered dramatic results.
+This mid-market SaaS tracked their AI visibility for 90 days and discovered dramatic results.

 Before GEO:

-- 8% citation rate across AI platforms
+- 8% citation rate across AI platforms (appeared in 4 of 50 tracked queries)

 - Minimal brand awareness in target market